Does Guardianship Override Parental Rights?

 These situations underscore the guardianship’s role as a protective legal entity, designed to ensure the safety and well-being of those who cannot adequately care for themselves.
 The decision to appoint a guardian in Texas takes into account the best interests of the potential ward, balancing the need for assistance with the individual’s right to independence and respect.

-Texas Family Code Overview
+Texas Estates Code Overview

 The Role of Texas Courts in Assigning Guardianship